 Imran Khan Career

 Imran Khan, a multifaceted figure, is a Pakistani politician, former cricket luminary, and dedicated philanthropist.
-Khan embarked on his professional journey as a cricketer, representing the Pakistan national cricket team from 1971 to 1992, Post his cricketing days, Imran Khan established the Shaukat Khanum Memorial Cancer Hospital, a significant cancer treatment institution in Pakistan.
+Khan started as a cricketer for Pakistan from 1971 to 1992 and later founded Pakistan’s notable Shaukat Khanum Memorial Cancer Hospital.
 Complementing this endeavor, he directs the “Imran Khan Foundation,” a charitable organization committed to humanitarian efforts.
 In the year 1996, Imran Khan transitioned into politics by establishing the Pakistan Tehreek-e-Insaf (PTI) party.
-Despite multiple electoral endeavors, his ascendancy to power materialized in 2018, when his party secured victory in the general elections, leading to his election as Pakistan’s Prime Minister.
+After several attempts, he became Pakistan’s Prime Minister in 2018 when his party won the general elections.

 Imran Khan Political Career